rosehanuy/maine-forest/README.md

-# The Effects of Climate Change on Northeastern Forests
+# Climate-induced Changes in Northeastern Forest Composition

 This project analyzes how rising annual temperatures have impacted the species composition of forests in Maine.